Find a Delight in Liking What You Already Have

 Ever since my modest personal evolvement was obviously to become a journey without a final destination, many slogans of wisdom served as valuable signposts on that treacherous path sprinkled with question marks.

-I would never go as far as to boast that at any stage it looked like a bold marching in a straight line - but rather a series of zig-zag baby steps, with those guiding slogans often playing me in circles.
+I would never go as far as to boast that at any stage it looked like a bold marching in a straight line---but rather a series of zig-zag baby steps.

-Most of them were approved by my intuition as precious pieces of wisdom, although I must admit that some of them I dropped at the side of my road as not belonging to the mindset that was gradually forming into a solid mass of ideas and attitudes.
+Most of them were approved by my intuition as precious pieces of wisdom, whereas some of them I dropped at the side of my road as not belonging to the mindset that was gradually forming into a solid mass of ideas and attitudes.

 However, most of them have survived the scrutiny of my ever fussy intuition all the way into these days, while gathering a critical mass of evidence and evolving into something on the next level of reasoning.